kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 In the future, the material will use the offered applications in the commands.
 You may follow along by changing the image to your application.
 Almost everything is found in the same repository <a href="https://github.com/kubernetes-hy/material-example">https://github.com/kubernetes-hy/material-example</a>.
 </text-box>

-Now we're finally ready to deploy our first app into Kubernetes!
+Now we are finally ready to deploy our first app into Kubernetes!

 ### Deployment ###

-To deploy an application we'll need to create a *Deployment* object with the image.
+To deploy an application, we will need to create a *Deployment* object with the image.

 ```console
 $ kubectl create deployment hashgenerator-dep --image=jakousa/dwk-app1